rutukinnal0191/Rainfall-prediction/README.md

 Split dataset into training and testing sets

-Model Building (Logistic Regression Random Forest)
+Model Building (Logistic Regression)

-Applied Logistic Regression and Random Forest for rainfall prediction
+Applied Logistic Regression for rainfall prediction

 Trained the model using training data